 - (a) Design criteria, standards and specifications.
-All BMPs required to comply with this ordinance shall meet the design criteria, standards and specifications based on any of the following: - (1) Design guidance and technical standards identified or developed by the Wisconsin Department of Natural Resources under subchapter V of Chapter NR 151, Wis.
+All BMPs required to comply with this ordinance shall meet the design criteria, standards and specifications based on any of the following: - Design guidance and technical standards identified or developed by the Wisconsin Department of Natural Resources under subchapter V of Chapter NR 151, Wis.
 Adm.
-Code. - (2) Soil loss prediction tools (such as the Universal Soil Loss Equation [USLE] or its successors RUSLE and RUSLE2) when using an appropriate rainfall or runoff factor (also referred to as the R factor) or an appropriate design storm and precipitation distribution, and when considering the geographic location of the site and the period of disturbance. - (b) Other standards.
+Code. - (2) For this ordinance, average annual basis is calculated using the appropriate average annual rainfall or runoff factor, also referred to as the R factor, or an equivalent design storm using a type II distribution, with consideration given to the geographic location of the site and the period of disturbance. - (3) Soil loss prediction tools such as Revised Universal Soil Loss Equation 2 (RUSLE2) that estimate the sediment load leaving the construction site under varying land and management conditions. - (2) Soil loss prediction tools (such as the Universal Soil Loss Equation (USLE) or its successors RUSLE and RUSLE2) when using an appropriate rainfall or runoff factor (also referred to as the R factor) or an appropriate design storm and precipitation distribution, and when considering the geographic location of the site and the period of disturbance. - (b) Other standards.
 Other technical standards not identified or developed in sub. (a), may be used provided that the methods have been approved by the City of Appleton.

-(Ord 180-04, §1, 1-1-05; Ord 183-11, §1, 1-1-12; Ord 49-16, §1, 6-21-16)
+(Ord 180-04, §1, 1-1-05; Ord 183-11, §1, 1-1-12)